michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 ![image](https://user-images.githubusercontent.com/3724718/51726418-e8544f00-202c-11e9-89e8-2cce5c7bfb2a.png)

 **Duplicate labels in table data.**
 Each distinct label in the input data results in a distinct bar in Multistat.
-Ideally, table data should be created by queries that return distinct data sets - that is, sets in which each label is presented in a single row
+Ideally, table data should be created by queries that return distinct data sets - that is, sets in which each label is presented in a single row.
+When data sets are processed with multiple rows for a given label, Multistat needs

 These queries should return a relatively small number of rows - Multistat does not use scroll bars - all bars are auto-scaled to fit the display window (scroll bars are useless in a monitoring dashboard).